 - insulation barrier

-- moisture/water barriers.
+- moisture/vapor barriers.

 Each control barrier must be continuous and contiguous to each other throughout the building envelope that separates conditioned indoor air from ambient outdoor conditions.
+Other critical applications are:

 - targeted inspection of flat roof leakage pathways.